MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/ActivityParty.md

 Person or group associated with an activity.
 An activity can have multiple activity parties.

-Latest version (0.8.1) of the json entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/ActivityParty.cdm.json" target="_blank">GitHub</a>.
+Latest version (0.8.1) of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/ActivityParty.cdm.json" target="_blank">GitHub</a>.

 ## Instances

-Instances of this entity are listed below:
+Instances of this entity are listed below.

-applicationCommon/ActivityParty
+/core/applicationCommon/ActivityParty.cdm.json/ActivityParty
 [service/ActivityParty](foundationCommon/crmCommon/service/ActivityParty.md "/core/applicationCommon/foundationCommon/crmCommon/service/ActivityParty.cdm.json/ActivityParty")

 ## Traits